+1. You are stronger eccentrically.
 You are stronger during the eccentric phase of any lift—as much as 1.75 times as strong as during the concentric phase!
-Think about it: You can lower more weight in the bench press or deadlift than you can raise.
+This is why you can lower more weight in the bench press or deadlift than you can raise.
+As such, to overload a muscle eccentrically you must use a longer eccentric contraction or use more weight than you can lift concentrically.

-You should always lower the weight in a controlled fashion and follow a prescribed tempo (a specific number of seconds to lower the weight).
+2. The eccentric phase of every lift should be performed under control.
+For strength and mass gains, you never want to ignore the eccentric motion of an exercise and let the weight fall with gravity.
+Lower the weight in a controlled fashion and follow a prescribed tempo (a specific number of seconds to lower the weight).

-In studies that have compared eccentric-only and concentric-only training, eccentric-only is far superior for producing muscle damage and hypertrophy.
+In studies comparing eccentric-only and concentric-only training, eccentric-only is far superior for producing hypertrophy.
 This is because the eccentric motion damages the myofibers and it preferentially recruits fast-twitch fibers.
 This means there is a greater amount of stress per motor unit with eccentric exercises, producing greater muscle growth.

-Another difference between eccentric and concentric motions is that the eccentric part of a lift requires less energy (or ATP) to complete.
+4. Eccentric contractions use less energy than concentric contractions.
+An eccentric contraction requires less energy (or ATP) to complete than a concentric contraction.
 This is important because it means you can perform more work eccentrically, which has implications for body composition, strength, and size gains.

+5. Heavy negatives and force reps increase exercise intensity.
 The locking up and tearing of muscle fibers is not the only reason eccentric training is superior for hypertrophy.
-Heavy negatives and forced reps are more advanced techniques that allow you to train at a higher intensity, thus producing greater stress and adaptation.
-These methods also trigger an anabolic, protein synthesis response.
+Heavy negatives and forced reps allow you to train at a higher intensity, thus producing greater stress and adaptation.
+These methods also trigger an anabolic response.

 For example, heavy negatives are performed with an above maximal concentric load—one that is 20 to 50 percent greater than your concentric 1RM.
 An ideal way to do this is with eccentric hooks that add weight, which you put on the end of a barbell.
 You lower the extra load using a prescribed tempo (4 seconds, for example), the hooks drop off when they hit the floor, and you raise the weight with the lighter load.

+6. Eccentric-enhanced training increases concentric power.
 A proven benefit to doing fast eccentric training is greater concentric power.
-An interesting study shows that eccentric-enhanced training will allow you to produce more power for sports such as football, rugby, lacrosse, and boxing and it provides variety to combat boredom for the recreational trainee.
+One study found that eccentric-enhanced training enables you to produce more power for sports such as football, rugby, lacrosse, and boxing.
+It also provides variety to combat boredom for the recreational trainee.

-Fast and heavy eccentrics aren’t just for athletes.
-Anyone who wants to gain muscle size will benefit because fast eccentric actions cause more protein synthesis and muscle damage than slower eccentrics.
-Plus, they stimulate gene signaling pathways and activate satellite cells, which participate in muscle growth.
+7. Fast eccentrics produce the most hypertrophy.
+Fast eccentric actions cause more protein synthesis and muscle damage than slower eccentrics.
+They also stimulate gene-signaling pathways and activate satellite cells, which participate in muscle growth.

+9. Eccentric-enhanced training strengthens tendons.
 Eccentric training is well known for strengthening tendons.
 Just like eccentric training is a robust stimulus for muscle growth, it also rebuilds tendon tissue.
-It is commonly used to rehabilitate ruptured tendons, but including eccentric training in your program can help you prevent such a debilitating injury.
+Eccentric training is commonly used to rehabilitate ruptured tendons, but including eccentric training in your program can help you prevent such a debilitating injury.